Wall Street Week Ahead: Investors turn wary as earnings picture dims

 "We need to see the beat rate pick up well into the 60s if we want the market to have any support," Kaufman said.

-Profits are being dragged down by material and energy stocks.
+Profits are being dragged down by material .GSPE and energy .GSPE stocks.
 Material sector earnings are seen dropping 24 percent, and energy sector results are expected to slide 19 percent.

-In contrast, aggregate profit growth for financials is seen up 1.6 percent.
+In contrast, aggregate profit growth for financials .GSPF is seen up 1.6 percent.

 Trading could be especially volatile in the Nasdaq, with a number of tech titans on tap, including Microsoft, Google Inc (GOOG.O), IBM and Intel Corp (INTC.O), which recently cut its outlook.